 What You Need to Know Before Deciding to Carry a Concealed Weapon

 You are thinking about getting a concealed weapon carry permit.
 Your job entails working overnight in an area that is not one of the safest in your city.
-Perhaps you just want to be able to protect yourself and your family if needed.
+Perhaps you just want to be able to protect yourself and your family if needed Or you are simply into hunting as a past-time and have fallen quite cheaply for complete AR-10 rifles.
 No matter what the reason, there are a few things you should know before getting a permit and buying a gun.

 Are You Ready to Use the Weapon if Necessary?

 This is a decision that should not be made lightly.
 There is more to applying for the permit and selecting the type of weapon you want, than simply choosing to do so.
 Are you prepared to actually shoot someone if the need arises?
 This can be a difficult decision, particularly if you have never been around guns or had to defend yourself or others.

 If you are carrying and pull your gun, you will either have to use it or take the chance of someone using it on you or a member of your family.
 There is only a split second to make this decision if a bad situation arises.
 You should take a class on gun safety before becoming licensed.
 Get familiar with the laws on concealed carry in your state and any other where you may travel.

 Practice is important after you have gotten a concealed carry license.
 Even police officers visit a firing range regularly to keep in practice.
 Drawing your weapon is another thing that you should be comfortable with, because if you need to use it, the last thing you want is for it to take forever.
 This defeats the purpose of drawing the weapon.
 An example of a company that offers concealed carry holsters for men is Master of Concealment.